Preparing for a New Technology Leadership Position

 Also see this post on Expectations of a CIO.

-The technology career path is considered traditional and practical for those interested in working with technology.
-It involves gaining technical skills through education and hands-on experience to develop, design, or maintain technological solutions.
+The technology career path is considered traditional and practical for those interested in working with technology, offering a wide range of opportunities in various sectors such as software development, cybersecurity, and IT support.
+It involves gaining technical skills through education, such as degrees in computer science or information technology, and hands-on experience through internships or entry-level positions.

 • Technical Skills: Choosing a tech career offers the chance to develop sought-after technical skills for today’s digital world.
 These skills unlock diverse job opportunities and let you work on cutting-edge projects.